The Berkshire Scholar

 As you know, the instruction of writing is one of the most important teaching responsibilities of our faculty.
 It is our hope that this annual journal will not only celebrate accomplishments in this arena and highlight the academic culture of Berkshire School but also serve as a focal point for discussion about what constitutes good student writing, and how we as a faculty encourage it.

--- English Department and History Department Chair Kevan Bowler
+-- History Department Chair Kevan Bowler